Fees & Funding

 From April 2015, nurseries, schools, childminders and other childcare providers are able to claim extra funding through the Early Years Pupil Premium to support children’s development, learning and care.
 The Early Years Pupil Premium provides an extra 53 pence per hour for three and four year old children whose parents are in receipt of certain benefits or who were formally in local authority care.

 Oasis can use the extra funding to improve the quality of the early years’ education that we provide for your child.
 This could include, for example, additional training for our staff on early language, investing in partnership working with our colleagues in the area to further our expertise or supporting our staff in working on specialised areas such as speech and language.
 At present, with the support of parents, we are using the additional Early Years Pupil Premium funding to continue working alongside Music and Dance Education (MADE) for this academic year.
 The Music and Dance workers will continue to work with staff and children on a weekly basis to develop their creativity and imaginary play.
 Each weekly workshop will have a focus around a particular theme, building on the interests expressed by the children.
 These workshops will provide a wide range of learning opportunities focused around Personal, Social and Emotional Development and Communication and Language Skills to enable children to develop to their full potential.
 Please see the link below for our Early Years Pupil Premium action plan.

 Click here for Oasis MARAZION

-Hollie Empson is the designated EYPP Lead for the setting and works closely with the team from MADE to develop the weekly workshops and monitor the progress of individual children who are in receipt of EYPP funding.
+Kyra Allen is the designated EYPP Lead for the Ludgvan Oasis and Briony Sedgeman is the designated EYPP Lead for Marazion Oasis.
+They work closely with the team from MADE to develop the weekly workshops and monitor the progress of individual children who are in receipt of EYPP funding.